This guide will get you started researching the actions of federal administrative agencies, including regulations, adjudications, and guidance.

 Sample Citation: 17 C.F.R. § 275.250 (2011).

 Federalregister.gov offers a useful tool for checking updates, or proposed changes, to current CFR sections.
 Under the Search Tab, select "Advanced Document Search."
-Scroll down until you see the field "Affecting CFR Part," and enter the relevant section.
+Scroll down until you see the field "Affecting CFR Part," and enter the relevant part number.

 When searching for regulatory history information check out the Library of Congress' guide to help you get started: